D3OXY/lunex/README.md

 # Lunex

-Lunex is an open-source, AI-powered conversation platform built with a modern tech stack.
+Lunex is an open-source, modern, feature-rich AI chat application built with a modern tech stack.
 It provides a feature-rich, real-time chat experience that is both extensible and easy to use.

 The project is hosted and can be accessed at [lunex.deoxy.dev](https://lunex.deoxy.dev).